corvusxi/phase5_project/README.md

 <img src="images/TensorFlow-Report.png" alt="Neural Network"/>

+Very similar to Gradient Boost, with a few of True Positives moved into False Positives.
+Also ran faster than Gradient Boost to arrive at the same resutls.

 ## Important Features

 Using recursive feature elimination with cross-validation, these were the top 3 important features for more analysis.